DocAdam/adamthepugh/site/docs/data-analytics/overview.md

+---
+title: "Documentation Analytics and Operations"
+description: "Documentation analytics, content audits, reporting, and operational measurement used to prioritize maintenance and improve content systems."
+---

 # Documentation Analytics

 I use analytics to improve documentation work, not to decorate it with dashboards.
 The useful question is always practical: what does a team need to see in order to prioritize, maintain, or improve the system?